GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tasseled-cap-percentiles-landsat/_details.md

 ## What this product offers

 This product offers three percentiles per Tasseled Cap index per year.
-The percentiles are 10th, 50th, and 90th; the Tasseled Cap indexes are 'greenness', 'wetness', and 'brightness'; and the years are 1987 to 2023.
+The percentiles are 10th, 50th, and 90th; the Tasseled Cap indexes are 'greenness', 'wetness', and 'brightness'; and the years are 1987 to the latest full calendar year.

 It is useful in broad environmental analyses where it is desirable to understand a mixed landscape including vegetation, water and bare areas, and as such is useful for wetlands analyses.